I'm an

 Pivotal Labs,

-Pivotal Labs (pivotallabs.com), and previously at CastTV and Google,
+Pivotal Labs (pivotallabs.com), CastTV, and Google,

 frontend and